 1. Introduction

 Wheat (Triticum aestivum L.) is one of the most important staple food crops globally, providing a major source of calories, protein, and essential micronutrients for human populations (Ram et al., 2024).
 However, in many developing countries, including India, wheat yields and grain quality are often limited by deficiencies of micronutrients such as zinc (Zn), iron (Fe), and copper (Cu) in soils (Shukla et al., 2018; Kumar et al., 2019).
-These micronutrients play vital roles in plant physiological and biochemical processes—Zn is essential for enzyme activation and protein synthesis (Rehman et al., 2018), Fe is crucial for chlorophyll formation and respiration (Khobra et al., 2014), while Cu is important for lignin synthesis and redox reactions (Li et al., 2023).
+These micronutrients play vital roles in plant physiological and biochemical processes Zn is essential for enzyme activation and protein synthesis (Rehman et al., 2018), Fe is crucial for chlorophyll formation and respiration (Khobra et al., 2014), while Cu is important for lignin synthesis and redox reactions (Li et al., 2023).
 Deficiency of these elements not only reduces crop productivity but also lowers grain nutritional quality, contributing to widespread micronutrient malnutrition or “hidden hunger” among consumers.

-Micronutrient malnutrition — often termed “hidden hunger” — remains a pressing global issue: despite adequate caloric intake, billions of people lack sufficient vitamins and minerals required for optimal health.
+Micronutrient malnutrition often termed “hidden hunger” remains a pressing global issue: despite adequate caloric intake, billions of people lack sufficient vitamins and minerals required for optimal health.
 Globally, an estimated two billion people are affected by micronutrient deficiencies (Hui et al., 2025; Balk et al., 2019).
 In India, this problem is acutely felt: a recent large-scale dietary‐intake study found that more men than women in India consume inadequate levels of zinc and magnesium, while women more often lack iodine and iron as per the study published in The Lancet Global Health journal (Indian Express, 2024).

 At the same time, soil and crop systems in India and worldwide show widespread micronutrient depletion.
 In the Indo‐Gangetic plains, heavy cropping, continuous wheat–rice rotations, intensive use of macronutrients and reduced organic matter have aggravated micronutrient depletion.
 Given the dual challenge of low grain micronutrient content and widespread soil micronutrient deficiency, there is a strong rationale for agronomic interventions focused on micronutrient fertilization.
-Use of sulphatic forms of Zn, Fe and Cu fertilizers (e.g., zinc sulphate, ferrous sulphate, copper sulphate) offers one practical pathway.
+Use of sulphatic forms of Zn, Fe and Cu fertilizers offers one practical pathway.
 These sulphate salts are typically more soluble, plant-available, and can also supply sulphur (S), which itself may improve nutrient uptake by plants.
 Evaluations from field experiments increasingly show positive impacts: for example, a global meta-analysis found that foliar Zn application (or combined soil + foliar) increased wheat grain Zn concentration by over 55 % and 62 % respectively, surpassing common biofortification targets (Hui et al., 2025).
 Another recent Indian study demonstrated that increased potassium (K) fertilization under the 4R stewardship (right source, right rate, right time, right place) improved grain Zn (38.2 mg/kg), Fe (110 mg/kg) and Cu (9.0 mg/kg) concentrations under wheat (Vijayakumar et al., 2024).

 From the agricultural perspective, correcting micronutrient deficiencies in soil and crop systems is essential for sustaining wheat productivity and quality.
 Yield plateaus and declining nutrient densities in grain mean that high yields alone do not guarantee improved food nutrition.
 As one study notes, yield increases in wheat often come with “dilution” of micronutrient concentrations unless targeted fertilization is applied (Ram et al., 2024).